 Why at a fire or major accident, do I see fire vehicles from other cities?

 Kirkland is part of an agreement with surrounding cities to provide automatic aid to neighboring department or receive the same aid.
-Most fires requires 3 engines, a truck company, and a command officer.
+Most fires require 4 engines, 2 truck companies, 2 command officers, 1 medic, 1 aid car, and 1 Medical Services Officer (MSO).
 Some fire stations in neighboring areas are closer to calls than other Kirkland fire stations, providing faster response to calls.
 The KFD also responds into other jurisdictions.

 Are you firefighters or EMTs?